-That connection cannot be based merely on the official's generalized duty to uphold the law.
-1st Westco Corp. v.
+Moreover, an action cannot simply seek to make the official a "representative of the state," thereby making the state a party.
+Id.
+Instead, the official must have sufficient connection with the enforcement of the challenged provision.
+This connection cannot be based merely on the official's generalized duty to uphold the law.
+Ist Westco Corp. v.
 Sch.
 Dist. of Phila., 6 F.3d 108, 114-15 (3d Cir.
-1993) (stating that "Commonwealth Official's general duty to enforce the laws of the Commonwealth of Pennyslvania," standing alone, "is not a proper predicate for liability").
+1993) (stating that "Commonwealth Official's general duty to enforce the laws of the Commonwealth of Pennyslvania," standing alone, "is not a proper predicate for liability".
 Rather, the official must play a fairly direct role in enforcing the challenged statute.
 See Ex Parte Young, 209 U.S. at 157; see also Coal.
 To Def.
 Affirmative Action v.
-Brown, 674 F.3d 1428, 1134 (9th Cir.
-2012) (the connection "must be fairly direct; a generalized duty to enforce state law or general supervisory power over the persons responsible for enforcing the challenged provision will not subject an official to suit"); Doyle v.
+Brown, 674 F.3d 1128, 1134 (9th Cir.
+2012) (the connection "must be fairly direct; a generalized duty to enforce state law or general supervisory power over the persons responsible for enforcing the challenged provision will not subject an official to suit") (emphasis added); Doyle v.
 Hogan, 1 F.4th 249, 255 (4th Cir.
-2021) ("... the officer sued must be able to enforce, if he so chooses, the specific law the plaintiff challenges").
+2021) (". . . the officer sued must be able to enforce, if he so chooses, the specific law the plaintiff challenges").